-It almost makes sense to spend £5,000 on magazine advertising, i.e. £1,000 on five adverts over five months and placed the adverts in a vertical market publication that you decided to target with your product, the results and response could be significant.
-Let’s face it, the magazine is read by your desired readership, they see you each month for five months and your product meets their needs – great!
-But is it costly?
+It almost makes sense to spend £5,000 on magazine advertising, i.e. £1,000 on five adverts over five months and place the adverts in a vertical market publication that you decided to target with your product.
+The results and response could be significant.
+Let’s face it, the magazine is read by your desired readership; they see you each month for five months and your product meets their needs – great!
+But it is costly and risky.

 Why you should collaborate in business

-The simplest and quickest form of acquiring new customers and prospects is via collaboration and not networking as many people think.
-Although networking helps identify who to collaborate with, it cannot identify who of how you can sell to them.
+The simplest and quickest form of acquiring new customers and prospects is through collaboration and not networking as many people think.
+Although networking helps identify who to collaborate with, it cannot identify who or how you can sell to them.
 Only through collaboration can you get access to the decision makers you need to be speaking with.

-Collaboration or Joint Ventures, especially when it is based upon a syndicate approach provides a very special combination.
-Whilst you can collaborate with other companies and market to their decision-makers, you also get the added advantage of pooling your data, sharing costs and experiences to deliver exactly what they need or will respond to.
+Collaboration or Joint Ventures, especially when it is based upon a syndicate approach, provides a very special combination.
+Whilst you can collaborate with other companies and market to their decision-makers, you also get the added advantage of pooling your data and sharing costs and experiences to deliver exactly what they need or will respond to.

-So, one of the main aspects of collaborative ventures is being able to rely on other parties to do their job (which can be minimal) and then there’s the role of the marketing operator like us and that's exactly what we do.
+Therefore, one of the main aspects of collaborative ventures is being able to rely on other parties to do their job (which can be minimal).
+And then there’s the role of a marketing operator like us and that's exactly what we do.